cdpeters/dash-test-app/notes/data_project_installation_instructions.md

 		1. Copy this environment's `environment.yml` and `pyproject.toml` files into the current project's root directory.
 		> **Result**: An existing Python environment with its dev tools **and** its project dependencies ready to use.
 1. Make the Python environment available as a kernel to Jupyter Lab if it hasn't been made available already.
-1. Add any separate dev tool config files and the dev tool CLI (command line interface) script `tools.sh` to the current project's root directory.
+1. Add any separate dev tool config files and the dev tool CLI (command line interface) script `tools.py` to the current project's root directory.
 1. Install `pre-commit` hooks.
 1. Create the project directory structure.
 1. Create a `secrets.toml` file.
 1. Add `secrets.toml` to `.gitignore`. **WARNING: Do not skip this step!**

 #### *Optional Steps: If the plan is to include a website in the project*
-1. Create the website directory structure in the `src` directory (complete one of the following):
+1. Create the website directory structure in the `src` directory (complete **one** of the following):
 	- **Create the directory structure from scratch**
 	- **Use the *Dash Test App* `src` directory in its entirety**
 		1. Download a zip file of the [*Dash Test App*](https://github.com/cdpeters/dash-test-app) project.
 		1. After extracting the contents, copy the entire `src` directory from this project into the current project's root directory.
 		1. Skip to the second to last step in this *Optional Steps* section (install dependencies).
-1. Initialize a `package.json` file or use an existing one (complete one of the following):
+1. Initialize a `package.json` file or use an existing one (complete **one** of the following):
 	- **Initialize a `package.json` file**
 		1. Initialize with `npm` to create `package.json` and `package-lock.json`.
 		1. Add `tailwind` dependencies and `tailwind` watch/build scripts to `package.json`.